HydroModPy/HydroModPy/docs/source/user_guide/concepts/where-a-transient-starts.rst

    * - The same antecedent is reused by many runs
      - ``restart_from``
      - It is computed once and read from disk after that.
+   * - The parameters are being calibrated
+     - ``steady_state``
+     - It re-solves at each trial's own parameters; a state read from disk belongs to one parameter set only.
    * - A long burn-in is affordable and will be excluded from the score
      - ``top`` / ``top_offset``
      - Simplest to state, and the burn-in absorbs the error.